-I recently spent a few days in the Portuguese capital, Lisbon, and I already want to go back.
+I recently spent a few days in Lisbon, and I already want to go back.
 This was my first time in Portugal and I was completely won over by the laid back Mediterranean lifestyle.
 My visit may have been short and sweet, but I found plenty of things to love about this adorable city – here’s just a few of them:

 1) Custard Tarts